|Ordered||20 Oct 1939|

 9 May 1942

-The boat was attacked by a US Navy PBY Catalina flying boat approx. 225 miles south of its base at Pensacola.
+A US Navy Catalina flying boat attacked approx. 225 miles (362 km) south of its base at Pensacola.
 (Sources: Ragnar J. Ragnarsson)

 10 May 1942

-The boat was attacked by a US Navy PBY Catalina flying boat approx. 56 miles SSW of its base at Pensacola.
+A US Navy Catalina flying boat attacked approx. 56 miles (90 km) SSW of its base at Pensacola.
 (Sources: Ragnar J. Ragnarsson)

 2 recorded attacks on this boat.

 General notes on this boat

 15 Sep 1942.
 U-507 (together with U-156 and U-506 and the Italian submarine Cappellini) took part in the rescue operations after the sinking of SS Laconia in September 1942 off Africa.
 About 1500 men were saved by these boats and by French ships from Dakar (which arrived on 16 Sept, four days after the sinking).

 Men lost from the boat